Updated December 8the, 2023.

 Having female board members is a step in the right direction, but it isn’t enough to satisfy most female clients – especially those with money.

-Some male consultants will have to change their relationship style if they want to attract and keep affluent female clients.
+Some male consultants must change their relationship style to attract and keep affluent female clients.
 Most men think differently than women and see the world from a different lens.
 Thus, a gap is created between the marketing strategists and the female market.

 Some problems are caused by seeing the 10,000-foot view but missing obvious details that can make or break a deal.